Physical Therapy

 We often talk about “movement, function, and freedom” being a common product of the therapy department at Harrison County Community Hospital.
 Chronic pain can inhibit all three.

 Tens of millions of Americans are suffering from chronic pain.
-Whether merely inconvenient or totally incapacitating, pain lasting longer than six months makes a crushing blow to quality of life.
+Whether merely inconvenient or incapacitating, pain lasting longer than six months makes a crushing blow to quality of life.

 Balance and Fall Prevention